ptrhvns/meals-django-cra-untyped/README.md

 ## Description

-This is a demonstration website using Django and React to managing recipes.
+This is a demonstration website using Django and React to manage recipes.

 ## Setting Up a Development Environment